drittich/DnsTube/README.md

 After that, you'll need to generate an API Token (preferred) or Key in order to access the API via DnsTube.
 The details for doing that can be found at [Creating API tokens](https://developers.cloudflare.com/api/tokens/create).

-Once you have done this, enter your Cloudflare email address, token or key, and zone ID.
-You'll also went to select whether you are updating IPv4 addresses, ipv6 addresses or both.

-After you have the settings configured, from then on you just launch it and leave it running.

 ## UI

-**Top Pane**: The UI shows a list of domains for zone you have provded at the top, and you can check off the ones you want DnsTube to update.
+**Top Pane**: The UI shows a list of domains for the zone(s) you have provided, and you can check off the ones you want DnsTube to update.

 **Lower Pane**: The lower pane shows a running log of activity.

-**Fetch List** button: If you have modified your DNS entries manually in Cloudflare, you can click **Fetch List** to update the list of domains shown in DnsTube.

-**Manual Update** button: You can click **Manual Update** whenever you want to force an IP address update before the timer interval occurs - I often do this when I have just finished using a VPN.

 ## Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.
-2. DnsTube must currently be run as a logged-in Windows user.
-A future release will support running it as a service.

 ## Building